Support where it’s needed

-Often, people who experience traumatic events may find it difficult to adjust and and cope with it.
+Often, people who experience traumatic events may find it difficult to adjust and cope with them.
 Fortunately, with time, good self-care and effective support and management, they usually get better.
 If symptoms worsen, last for extended periods, for example, months or years, or disrupt your day-to-day life activities, you may have PTSD.

 Our supporters make a life changing difference!